Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid: Convergence to the point vortex system in Case (ii): Proof of Theorem

-{Energy! $\tilde{\mathcal{E}}_\vartheta (\eps , \mydouble{p}^{\varepsilon}) $: modulated energy} where the functional $ \tilde{\mathcal{E}}_\vartheta$ is defined in \eqref{TrueNRJ2}.
-Since the equation \eqref{fnorm2} looks like the equation \eqref{ODE_ext} of the case without external boundary for which the total energy is the kinetic energy defined in \eqref{conserv-no} alone, one may hope to have a good behaviour of the the modulated energy \eqref{total-e} when time proceeds.
-Indeed we have the following result. \begin{lemma} Let $(q^\eps ,p^\eps ) $ satisfies the assumptions of Theorem \ref{theo:1}.
-Then, as long as the solution exists,
+The structure established in Proposition~\ref{Pro-fnorm} will allow us to obtain an estimate of the modulated energy ${\mathcal{E}}_\vartheta (\eps , \tilde{p}_{\varepsilon}) $.
+Since Equation~\eqref{fnorm2} looks like Equation~\eqref{ODE_ext} of the case without external boundary for which the total energy is the kinetic energy alone (as defined in Proposition~\ref{Prop-conserv-no}), one may hope to have a good behaviour of the modulated energy ${\mathcal{E}}_\vartheta (\eps , \tilde{p}_{\varepsilon}) $ as time proceeds.
+Indeed we have the following result on the time derivative of the modulated energy. \begin{lem} Let $(q_\eps,T_{\varepsilon})$ as in Theorem~\ref{theo:1}.
+Then